 Want another reason that uranium is useful for us?
 Uranium accounts for 40% of the radioactive heat within the earth.
 Which In turn helps create the magnetic field that protects our planet from cosmic rays.

 Think uranium is hard to get your hands on?
 Uranium is not as uncommon as some believe, in fact it’s 40 times more abundant than silver.
 It can be found just about anywhere, in rocks, soil, rivers, even the ocean.
 Uranium can even be extracted from sea water, 3.3 parts per billion.
 Of course the key is finding it in high enough contractions to make it economically feasible.
 Uranium mines operate in 20 countries around the world, and there are several locations here in the United States.
-As of March 2017 the market price for uranium was $25.50 per pound.
+At the time of this article, the market price for uranium was $25.50 per pound.